 In Michigan, Personal Protection Insurance (PPI) is one of the required types of auto insurance that state law mandates drivers to carry.
-There are three basic parts to a Michigan no-fault policy that must be purchased and carried on every vehicle.
-PPI is one of the three mandatory coverages, the other two are personal injury protection (PIP) and bodily injury and property damage liability (BI/PD).
+Three essential parts to a Michigan no-fault policy must be purchased and carried on every vehicle.
+PPI is one of the three mandatory coverages: personal injury protection (PIP) and bodily injury and property damage liability (BI/PD).

 Property protection (PPI) provides protection if you cause damage to properly parked vehicles or fixed properties such as buildings or lampposts in the state of Michigan.
 Outside Michigan, your property damage liability insurance covers your legal liability for property damage.